nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <h3 style="color: #1877F2;">Saving the Data</h3>

-MATER data are saved automatically in the hard disk after any command that changes the data.
-There is no need to save manually.
+MATER's data is saved automatically in the hard disk after any command that changes its data.
+There is no need to save data manually.

 ---

 <h3 style="color: #1877F2;">Editing the Data File</h3>

-MATER data are saved automatically as a JSON file at `[JAR file location]/data/addressbook.json`.
+MATER's data is saved automatically as a JSON file at `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing this data file.

 <box type="warning" seamless>

 **Caution: FOR EXPERT USERS ONLY**

 - If your changes to the data file make its format invalid, MATER will discard all data and start with an empty data file at the next run.
-It is recommended to take a backup of the file before editing it.
+It is strongly recommended to create a backup of the file before editing it.
-- Certain edits can cause the MATER to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
+- Certain edits can cause MATER to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.

 </box>